seanli6/CreditService/README.md

    `docker-compose -up`

-2. Wait till the READY of `Credit-service` container
+2. Wait till `Credit-service` container is up and Ready

+   * Log example : Started CreditServiceApplication in 7.574 seconds (JVM running for 8.76)

-3. Open http://localhost:8080/swagger-ui/ (Password: password Username: rbcfolks) on your browser
+3. Open http://localhost:8080/swagger-ui/ on your browser.
+(Password: password Username: rbcfolks)

 ## How to Use